expo/expo/docs/pages/guides/using-custom-fonts.md

 ### Using `Font.loadAsync` instead of the `useFonts` hook

 If you don't want to use the `useFonts` hook (for example, maybe you prefer class components), you can use `Font.loadAsync` directly.
-What is happening under the hood is that your fonts are being loaded using `Font.loadAysnc` from the [`expo-font` library](/versions/latest/sdk/font).
+What is happening under the hood is that your fonts are being loaded using `Font.loadAsync` from the [`expo-font` library](/versions/latest/sdk/font).
 You can use that directly if you prefer, or if you want to have more fine-grained control over when your fonts are loaded before rendering.

 <SnackInline
   label="Font loadAsync"